kdbeall/kdbeall.github.io/_posts/2018-10-19-Bash-Case-Statements.md

                 if letter in letters:
                     sum += value
         return sum
+    {% endhighlight %}

 When I tried to create a Bash version of the program, I was unsure of what to do.
 I could create a dictionary, but it seems that there's not really an equivalent of tuples.
 So, you'd have to have an entry for each individual letter.
 In Bash, I opted to use [case](https://www.tldp.org/LDP/Bash-Beginners-Guide/html/sect_07_03.html) statements instead.

+    {% highlight shell %}
     letters=${1^^}
     sum=0
     for letter in $(grep -o . <<< $letters); do